genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-trading-app.md

 ![](/img/trading_app-creation-show-project-structure-13.png)

-Move generated trading_app/cfg files (from previous Excellarator and AppGen steps) to trading_app-config/src/main/resources/cfg and move generated trading_app/scripts files (requestserver, dataserver and eventhandler) to trading_app-script-config/src/main/resources/scripts
+Move the files to the correct location

+Move the files that have been generated so far from the **trading_app/cfg** folder to trading_app-con_ig/src/main/resources/cfg_

+Move the files from the **trading_app/scripts** folder (request server, data server and event handler) to the trading_app-script-config/src/main/resources/scripts

 Build maven project with mvn install.